Restricting Internet Access for Kids

 3. Set a good example.
 It’s hard to make the case that your child doesn’t need constant access to the digital world if you’re constantly connected yourself.
 Make a conscious effort to limit your own computer and smartphone time when your children are around.

 4. Use filtering software.
 When your child does reach an age where greater web access is needed, help them maintain accountability by installing filtering and monitoring software on their devices.
 And don’t fall for the line that they deserve “privacy.”
 Remember all the “privacy” you had standing in the kitchen talking on the family rotary phone?
 That’s about how much they really need.
 Kids need boundaries and accountability.
-Our 5 Ways to Monitor Handheld Devices can help.

 © 2012 iMOM.
 All Rights Reserved.
 Family First, All Pro Dad, iMOM, and Family Minute with Mark Merrill are registered trademarks.